maxweis/specy/README.md

 ###License
-*specy* is licensed under the GNU General Public License v2
+*specy* is licensed under the GNU General Public License version 3

 Copyright (C) 2014-2015  Max Weis

-This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.
+This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 3 of the License, or (at your option) any later version.

 This program is distributed in the hope that it will be useful,